mbarleon-org/go-orm/.github/CONTRIBUTING.md

 ### **V) Project development direction**

 The reason we're making this project open source is, on the one hand, to create a game accessible to all, but on the other, as a means of adding more content.
-Indeed, we want the project to evolve by continually implementing new features for **TEMPLATE_NAME**.
+Indeed, we want the project to evolve by continually implementing new features for **GO-ORM**.

 So we're looking forward to the majority of contributions in this direction, at least to get our project off the ground.
 Thanks in advance to those who will participate.